marlene32100/nordicGlamping/README.md

 I would like also to change the style of the contact form, so that it looks more unique.
 I will place the label instead of the placeholder, then I will add icons that shows if a field is correctly validated, or not.

+One more feature to add is a custom page 404.
+For instance, if a user write https://marlene32100.github.io/nordicGlamping/contact, a page 404 is displayed because the address is not correct.
+It would be nice if the page 404 had a graphic consistent with the design of the website and had a link to the home page of the website.

 ---

 ## Technologies Used